 Registering new articles and working with volumes/issues

 The Metadata Manager tool is in beta and contains many bugs.
-It has been deprecated since 2021.
-We recommend using the web deposit form as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.
+It has been deprecated since 2021 and will be sunset at the end of 2025.
+We recommend using an alternative such as the record registration form, the web deposit form, or the OJS plugin if your content is hosted on the OJS platform from PKP.

 Click into the journal to view all of its associated articles in your workspace.
 You will only see previous deposits made using Metadata Manager.
 To see deposits made using other deposit methods, manually add them by searching for the article using Search.